Feeling stressed? This may help

 Throughout the course of the month, researchers collected nearly 2,900 mood measurements, such as how events throughout the day impacted the students’ feelings.
 They concluded that all of the students experienced an increase in positive feelings.
 Some participants in the selfie group reported feeling more confident and comfortable with their smiling photos.
 Students who snapped photos of objects that made them happy became more reflective and appreciative, and those who shared photos with others reported the connection with friends and family helped relieve stress.

 “Sharing a photo on social media helps us connect with friends and family.
 The immediate response provided through ‘likes’ or ‘comments’ can be very gratifying,” says Dr. Sheikh.
-“However, the key is to not get obsessed with taking too many selfies, but instead think of it as a window into your life.”
+“However, the key is to not get obsessed with taking too many selfies, but to instead think of it as a window into your life.”

 About the Author